padhilipika/hotel_booking_analysis/README.md

    cd hotel_booking_analysis
    ```

-3. Open the `analysis.ipynb` notebook using a Jupyter Notebook-compatible environment to explore the dataset and analysis code.
+3. Open the `hotel_booking_analysis.ipynb` notebook using a Jupyter Notebook-compatible environment to explore the dataset and analysis code.

 ## Contact Information